Nottinghamshire COVID-19 Community Fund

 How to apply

-Before completing an application, please make sure your organisation and project meet the above criteria.
+Before completing an application, please make sure your organisation and project meet the criteria for this Fund.

 - The application must be completed by the person who has overall accountability for using the grant (if successful).
 This person must be 18 years old or over.